alfons/PinyinStrictSort/readme.md

 ## Credits:

-- John DeFrancis: Original Pinyin ordering rules.
+- John DeFrancis: Original Pīnyīn ordering rules.
 - Mark Swofford of Banqiao, Taiwan: Preserving and explaining the rules.
 - Alfons Grabher: Idea, concept, prompting, testing, and driving the development of pinyinAbcSort.
 - Grok (xAI): Coding the implementation with flair and precision.